India–Ukraine relations: Position on 2022 Russian invasion of Ukraine

 In March 2024, Dmytro Kuleba said on a visit to India that the country should be concerned about Russia’s deepening ties with China.
-He declared that “the co-operation between India and Russia is largely based on the Soviet legacy.
-But this is not the legacy that will be kept for centuries; it is a legacy that is evaporating.”
+He declared that "the co-operation between India and Russia is largely based on the Soviet legacy.
+But this is not the legacy that will be kept for centuries; it is a legacy that is evaporating."
 Kuleba emphasized that Ukraine is interested in restoring trade with India and that Indian companies are welcome to participate in the recovery of the country.

 In June 2024, Indian diplomat Pavan Kapoor attended the Ukraine peace summit in Switzerland.
 Kapoor did not sign the Joint Communiqué.

 In July 2024, Indian Prime Minister Narendra Modi visited Moscow to meet Russian President Vladimir Putin.
 Ukrainian President Volodymyr Zelenskyy criticized Narendra Modi's visit to Moscow as a "huge disappointment and a devastating blow to peace efforts".
 The two embraced as Modi climbed out of his car; this act was criticized by Zelenskyy as it happened on the same day that Russian missiles struck a children's hospital in Kyiv.

 In August 2024, Modi visited Ukraine, marking his first visit to Ukraine by any Indian Prime Minister.

 In August 2025, PM Modi invited Volodymyr Zelenskyy to visit India.

 In July 2025, India became Ukraine’s largest diesel supplier, providing 15.5% of total imports—up from just 1.9% in July 2024, according to NaftoRynok.
 Exports averaged 2,700 tonnes per day, with deliveries routed via Romania’s Danube ports and Turkey’s Opet terminal.
 The increased supply supported Ukraine’s fuel needs and analysts noted that some diesel may have been refined from Russian-origin crude, though official data remained unconfirmed.
 The fuel aided Kyiv even while the U.S. imposed punitive tariffs on India over its continued imports of Russian oil.

+In 2025, several top U.S. officials and political figures have accused India of effectively financing Russia’s war in Ukraine by serving as a major buyer of Russian energy.
+In late 2025, the United States, European Union, and United Kingdom significantly escalated sanctions against Russia's two largest oil producers, Rosneft and Lukoil, to curtail the financing of the war in Ukraine.
+India has significantly increased its Russian oil imports since the start of the Russian invasion of Ukraine due to deep discounts, making Russia a top supplier.

+Ukrainian analyst Viktor Kaspruk described India's shift away from its neutral stance as "hypocritical", particularly as Prime Minister Modi hosted Vladimir Putin for a state visit in December 2025.

+On 19 December 2025, Ukraine’s Security Service (SBU) conducted a first-of-its-kind long-range drone strike on a "shadow fleet" oil tanker in the Mediterranean Sea, targeting a vessel that had recently delivered oil to India.